 Nowadays, there is a need for proper cybersecurity protection.
-A person or company may lose confidential, sensitive, or proprietary information (e.g., customer information, trade secrets) if they do not implement proper cybersecurity measures.
+A person or company may lose confidential, sensitive, or proprietary information (e.g., customer information, trade secrets) if it does not implement proper cybersecurity measures.
 The internet is interconnected, and as such, certain complications may become insurmountable.
 A problem in one area can quickly cause problems in others.
-For example, a gap in security for a smart device due to an un-updated driver may cause leaks elsewhere due to backdoor access to your computer network.
-Essentially, a smaller mistake due to a technical gap could cause a larger issue as data is put at risk through programs such as a key logger, Trojan horse, or worm.
+For example, a gap in security for a smart device due to a non-updated driver may cause leaks elsewhere due to backdoor access to the computer network.
+Essentially, a smaller mistake due to a technical gap could cause a larger issue as data is put at risk through programs such as a Keylogger, Trojan Horse, or Worm.

-In general, cybersecurity as a term captures most aspects associated with "safe computing" as well as methods to secure and protect information.
+Cybersecurity, as a term, captures most aspects associated with "safe computing" as well as methods to secure and protect information.
 Combined, these measures should help keep your information safe from bad actors (e.g., hackers).
 A cybersecurity lawyer who is familiar with the relevant issues can help enforce your legal rights in case of events such as cybersecurity breaches.Protecting Yourself Online

-In general, you should speak to a qualified information technology consult in order to implement the necessary measures (e.g., encryption, firewall, multi-factor authentication) which will require strong password to access your electronic devices.
-Furthermore, it is important to use those consultants to help train employees and yourself regarding "safe computing" to avoid basic mistakes like phishing scams and suspicious attachments to emails.
-Also, better cybersecurity can be achieved through consulting with security professionals and experienced cybersecurity lawyers to develop policies for you, your employees, and your business when managing electronic information.
+You should speak to a qualified information technology consultant in order to implement the necessary measures (e.g., encryption, firewall, multi-factor authentication) which will require strong password to access your electronic devices.
+Furthermore, it is important to use the consultant to help train employees and yourself regarding "safe computing" to avoid basic mistakes like phishing scams and suspicious email attachments.
+Also, better cybersecurity can be achieved through consulting with security professionals and experienced cybersecurity lawyers to develop policies for you, your employees, and your business when managing electronic files and confidential information.